multivac61/wdf_matlab/README.md

 # wdf_matlab
-WDF filter simulations done in Matlab.
+Some WDF simulations in Matlab.